 Figure 2.
-Sonography of pleural fluid collections.
+TITLE.
 (A & B) Sonographic images of parapneumonic fluid collections, differentiating a relatively uncomplicated empyema (C & D) from a complex, septated empyema.

 Figure 3.
-Diaphragmatic motion.
+TITLE.
 (A) Real-time 'M' mode sonographic tracings demonstrating normal motion of the diaphragm towards the transducer in inspiration (B) from paralytic paradoxical motion of the diaphragm away from the transducer in inspiration.